enesuslu15/AI-Powered-Surface-Inspection-System/README.md

 ## 1. Executive Summary

-To digitize and automate the quality control stage in Polteks's high-quality roller and calender machine production, this proposal introduces an **"Image Processing-Based Surface Inspection System."**
+This proposal introduces an **"Image Processing-Based Surface Inspection System."**

 The system detects defects on manufactured rollers using AI, communicates those results **directly to the Siemens PLC infrastructure**, and manages production in real time — without manual operator intervention.